 My portfolio concentration is quite simple.
 It consists of 30 to 50 positions, all more or less equally sized.

-In spite of studies showing that 15 positions get rid of 80% of company specific risk I chose 30 to 50 positions as I knew my selections were not perfect and I wanted more diversification especially because I also invest using quantitative models.
+In spite of studies showing that 15 positions get rid of 80% of company specific risk I chose 30 to 50 positions as I know my ideas are not perfect and I wanted more diversification especially because I also invest using quantitative models.
 I hardly ever have more than 50 positions in my portfolio, as that is the number of companies I can comfortably keep track of.

 The table below shows the composition of the portfolios of the best value mutual fund managers: